Electroweak Asymmetric Early Universe via a Scalar Condensate: Minimal Scalar Condensate Model

 where $v_H(0)=246\GeV$, $\lambda_H=0.13$, $\kappa_\phi\approx \lambda_{H\phi}(v_r/T)^2/2$ with $v_r/T$ shown in Eq.~\eqref{roverT}, $\kappa_{\rm SM}\approx 0.4$ as found in Eq.~\eqref{cSM}, and here $\kappa_\phi>\kappa_{\rm SM}$.
 In the parameter space of our interest, from Eq.~(\ref{vevtemp}) we observe that $v_H/T$ is at most $O(1)$ and mildly temperature dependent.
 The latter implies that the higgs vev scales linearly with temperature, meaning that the SM particles coupled to the higgs can be considerable heavier in the early universe, though this change is at most $O(1)$ of their thermal masses.

-To account for a more complete description of the phenomenon of EW SNR, the resummation of a certain set of higher order diagrams, the so-called daisy diagrams, should be included~\cite{Gross:1980br, Parwani:1991gq, Arnold:1992rz}.
-Furthermore, below the electroweak scale, the change in $g_*$, the zero-temperature masses of the SM particles and of the scalar field $\phi$ must be taken into account, and moreover the $\phi$ scalar potential is no longer dominated by the quartic self-interaction.
+To account for a more complete description of the phenomenon of EW SNR, the resummation of a certain set of higher order diagrams, the so-called daisy diagrams, should be included~\cite{Gross:1980br, PhysRevD.45.4695, PhysRevD.47.3546}.\footnote{Recent computations of the characteristics of first-order phase transitions that go beyond the usual daisy-resummed approach have been performed, for instance, in Refs.~\cite{Croon:2020cgk, Schicho:2022wty}, where it was shown that two-loop contributions to the effective potential can be sizeable.
+We leave a discussion including such improvements for future work.} Furthermore, below the electroweak scale, the change in $g_*$, the zero-temperature masses of the SM particles and of the scalar field $\phi$ must be taken into account, and moreover the $\phi$ scalar potential is no longer dominated by the quartic self-interaction.
 Finally, the Coleman-Weinberg potential~\cite{Coleman:1973jx}, which accounts for the one-loop radiative corrections at zero-temperature should also be considered.
 In the next section, we explain how we include all these effects in our numerical analysis and in our plots, and show that they do not affect our conclusions qualitatively.